 Between 1860 and 1900 the population grew from 7,075 to 23,283.
 This increase produced pressure which caused the replacement of many buildings near the town center.
 The Marblestone Building (1867) is a good example of this process; here a new three story building replaced an older two story structure on a valuable site facing the square.
 The pressure caused an outward expansion of central functions into previously residential districts.
-This process is excellently illustrated on North Main Street where nearly intact business blocks from the 70's, 80's, and 90's survive.
+This process is excellently illustrated on North Main Street where nearly intact business blocks HPS Form 10-900-8 (3-62);

+United States Department of the Interior Antional Park Service from the 70's, 80's, and 90's survive.
 Good examples of this are seen in the Washington Block (1871), the McClunn Block (1872), the Swann-Smith Block (1873), the Eddy Building (1887-1894) and the Jacoby Building (1899).
 The Loudon Apartments (1897), the best preserved multifamily structure in the district, were also built as a result of this northward expansion.
-In part, this growth to the north was the result of the extension of streetcar tracks and the attraction of a growing college population in Normal, but much of it was made possible by the draining of the notorious "Big Slew" which caused wags to dub the 600 block of North Main Street "Bridgeport."
+In part, this growth to the north was the result of the extension of streetcar tracks and the attraction of a growing college population in

-For NPS use only
+For NPS use only received data entered Page 10.

-received

-adate entered